underscoreio/essential-slick/src/pages/5-data_modelling.md

 As long as we can convert a tuple of columns to and from some type `B`, we can store instances of `B` in a database.

+We've not seen `<>` until now because the `mapTo` macro builds a projection for us.
+In most situations `mapTo` is both more convenient and more efficient to use than `<>`.
+However, `<>` is available and worth knowing about if we need more control over the mapping.
+It will also be a method you see a great deal in code bases created before Slick 3.2.

 The two arguments to `<>` are:

 * a function from `A => B`, which converts